 Have you been a part of a plan that has been derailed because of one of these reasons?
 With the growing number of responsibilities many marketers tend to have, they rarely have sufficient time to complete tasks.

 The Importance of Operational Marketing Plans

-For marketing organizations that are too tactical, an operational marketing strategy can dramatically improve the output of the entire team.
+For marketing organizations that are too tactical, an operational marketing strategy can dramatically improve the entire team's output.

 Most importantly, an operational marketing plan will help teams focus on outcomes that achieve company objectives, and with the goals, outcomes, and marketing spend visible in one place, you can calculate marketing ROI to truly understand the value of your marketing.

 This will help with decision-making, improvement, and validating marketing investment with the CEO, CFO, and board of directors.